Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Flabebe.md

 ---
 Ability1: Flower Veil
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME669.png
+BookShinyImageName: HOME669_s.png
 BoxSprite: SRD-BoxSprite-flabebe.png
+DexCategory: Single Bloom Pokemon
+DexDescription: This species is female only.
+They are so tiny it is difficult to spot them in the wild.
+They pick a flower as soon as they are born and it becomes a part of their body.
+These small Pokemon are shy but adorable.
 EventAbilities: ''
 GenderType: F
 HasForm: 'No'
+Height:
+  Deimeters: 1
+  Feet: 0.3
+  Meters: 0.1
 HiddenAbility: Symbiosis
 HomeSprite: SRD-HomeSprite-flabebe.png
 Learnset: '[[SRD-Flabebe-Learnset]]'
 Legendary: 'No'
 Name: Flabebe
 Number: 669
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: flabebe.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 1
+  Kilograms: 0.1
+  Pounds: 0.2
 ---

 #PokeroleSRD/Pokedex